kloptops/pm_helper/README.md

 ## Features

 -   **Multi-Device Management**: Run commands on multiple devices simultaneously.
--   **Alias System**: Define simple, memorable aliases for your devices so you don't have to remember IP addresses.
+-   **Host Alias System**: Define simple, memorable aliases for your devices so you don't have to remember IP addresses.
+-   **CLI Host Management**: Add, update, and delete host aliases directly from the command line.
+-   **Target All Devices**: Use the special `ALL` keyword to run commands on every configured device at once.
 -   **Simplified Commands**: Wraps common `ssh`, `scp`, and `rsync` tasks into easy-to-use commands (`install`, `update`, `scp`).
 -   **CFW Aware**: Knows the correct file paths for various popular custom firmwares (ArkOS, AmberELEC, muOS, JELOS, etc.).
--   **Direct `harbourmaster` Access**: Pass commands directly to the `harbourmaster` executable on remote devices.
 -   **Portable**: Written in POSIX-compliant `sh` for maximum compatibility across systems (including macOS).

 ## Prerequisites